Wastewater Based Epidemiology

 From drug addiction rates to viral outbreaks, one of the most useful and honest tools communities have at their disposal is the information that comes down the drain.

-To schedule a virtual wastewater based epidemiology lesson, please complete THIS FORM, or simply contact Ben Lavender at email@example.com or (925)-768-2857.
+To schedule a virtual wastewater based epidemiology lesson, please contact Ben Lavender at email@example.com or (925)-768-2857.

 To use our self guided resources, please find the accordion tables below that direct you to the posts on this page.